maxswa/osrs-json-hiscores/README.md

   .catch(err => console.error(err));
 ```

-If you are using Typescript or transpiling your JS you can use ES6 syntax:
+If you are using TypeScript or transpiling your JS you can use ES6 syntax:

 ```javascript
 import hiscores, { getSkillPage } from 'osrs-json-hiscores';